eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/nagios-plugins.rst

 For more information about these registers read the section :ref:`nagios-plugins-installed.yml`.

-The installation process consist on downloading, uncompressing, configuring and compiling the plugin.
+The installation process consists of downloading, uncompressing, configuring and compiling the plugin.

 .. literalinclude:: ../src/tasks/nagios-plugins.yml
    :language: yaml